-Through our Focused Funding initiatives, Bright Promises Foundation directs resources to innovative programs that address a critical emerging issue faced by at-risk children.
-We provide capacity-building tools throughout a multi-year funding cycle while also striving to increase awareness and resources to address these issues.
+Through our Focused Funding initiatives, Bright Promises Foundation directs resources to innovative programs that address a critical emerging issue faced by at-risk children that is under-recognized and underfunded.
+We provide capacity-building support and multi-year funding while also striving to increase awareness and resources to address these issues.

 To determine where Bright Promises should focus our support, we convene an impressive community of leaders from diverse fields and backgrounds in the child-serving community including health, education, youth development, and social work.
 Based on the recommendations of these experts, Bright Promises selects a single emerging issue that greatly impacts at-risk children in Illinois and is currently under-recognized and underfunded.

 As other funders and agencies take on greater responsibility to address these issues, we shift our attention to the next emerging issue.
-We change or add a focus every 4 to 6 years to ensure we are always addressing the emerging needs of vulnerable children.
+We change or add a focus every 4 to 6 years to ensure we are always addressing the most, urgent, unmet needs of vulnerable children.